LGmedia954/traveler-frontend/README.md

 # Traveler App - Front End

-CSS Styling in Progress - FIS React Redux Series 1-12
+CSS Styling in Progress --

+FIS React Redux Series 1-12.
+Full CRUD functionality using a Rails API backend and React/Redux front end, with full Redux ownership of the app's state.

 Note: react-router-dom@5.3.0